maticnetwork/matic-cli/README.md

 - `../../bin/express-cli --relay`
   - Relay transactions from testnet or mainnet to shadow node running in the devnet.

+## `Milestone tests`

+The `express-cli` can also be used to perform few simulation based tests for the upcoming milestone feature.
+Please refer to the steps and requirements mentioned over [here](./docs/milestones.md) for running the tests.

 ## `matic-cli`

 `matic-cli` has to be installed on a `ubuntu` VM (_host_) and - through a config file - it will point to